dat-ecosystem-archive/dat-node/readme.md

   dir: 'downloads/path-to-dir/', // path to share or download to. always required
   key: '64characterDatkey', // required for downloads
   ignore: ['dir/**', 'files.**'], // ignore files. uses anymatch to check paths
+  ignoreHidden: true, // by default ignore all hidden files
   snapshot: false, //: sharing snapshot archive, not used for download
   watchFiles: true, // watch files for changes.
 Archive needs to be live.
 Defaults to same value as archive.live.
   discovery: {upload: true, download: true}, // Join swarm and upload/download data.
 Set to false to disable discovery